7underlines/sw-secure-deploy/README.md

 - Install extensions as composer packages
 - You should always keep up to date with the latest version of Shopware and extensions
 - Verify backups are working
+- Verify production mode is enabled

 ## Advanced

 - Change the admin url slug to an arbitrary string using the SHOPWARE_ADMINISTRATION_PATH_NAME env variable
-- Strict rate limits with shopware.yml
+- Setup stricter rate limits with shopware.yml